Heidi Parviainen: Dark Sarah (2012–present)

-Dark Sarah has released three albums so far after an initial EP.
+Dark Sarah has first released “The Chronicles,” a trilogy of three albums about the story of Dark Sarah, after an initial EP, “Violent Roses.”
 The first album, Behind the Black Veil, was released in 2014.
 This was followed by The Puzzle (released 2016) and The Golden Moth (released 2018).
-The Violent Roses EP was released in 2014.
+Guest singers came to each portray their unique character related to the storytelling.

-In 2020 the band announced their signing to Napalm Records and a new studio album called "Grim".
+In 2020 the band announced their signing to Napalm Records and a new studio album called "Grim", being the first installment of a new story with the main character Luna, though being a continuation of the first three albums.
 In 2023 the band released their fifth album called "Attack Of Orym".

 Other works

 Parviainen has performed with a few other bands in studio, with Eternal Tears of Sorrow on the song "Tears of Autumn Rain" from the album Children of the Dark Waters in 2009, and with Ensiferum on their album Unsung Heroes, providing the choir vocals.